edgedb/easy-edgedb/chapter9/index.md

 But we imagined before that we had a function that gives separate numbers to put into a function, so we will continue to use that method.

-Before we used the function `std::to_datetime` which took seven parameters; this time we'll use a similar but shorter [`cal::to_local_date`](https://www.edgedb.com/docs/edgeql/funcops/datetime#function::cal::to_local_date) function.
+Before we used the function `std::to_datetime` which took seven parameters; this time we'll use a similar but shorter {eql:func}`docs:cal::to_local_date` function.
 It just takes three integers.

 Here are its signatures (we're using the third):